 These are absolute contraindications for the implantation of a long-term or durable MCSD.
-These are based on the 2020 AATS/ISHLT Guidelines on Selected Topics in Mechanical Circulatory Support (Kirklin et al., 2020), unless otherwise noted.
+These are based on the 2020 AATS/ISHLT Guidelines on Selected Topics in Mechanical Circulatory Support (Kirklin et al., 2020) and 2023 International Society for Heart and Lung Transplantation Guidelines for Mechanical Circulatory Support: A 10-Year Update (Saeed et al., 2023) unless otherwise noted.